Microsoft Paint 3D

 I had a hand in designing the majority of the tools found in Paint.
 Below are two examples.
 First, the Curve Tool, which sought to improve upon the original MS Paint version by visualising it more clearly, allowing for better precision and compatibility with tablet devices.
 Secondly, the 3D Draw tool, originally developed by the prototype team and eventually handed to me for UX and UI improvements.
 Other tools I have had a large hand in designing include the 2D and 3D text tool, the Marquee/object Selection tool, the Brush Preview, the Stamp (sticker) tool, a new modern Crop tool, Online Publishing, the Magic Select tool (which cuts out foreground objects in an image) and plenty more.

 More Motion Prototypes

-These prototypes were created after the prototyping phase when I was fleshing out the main navigation elements for the production version of the app.
+These animated wireframes were created after the prototyping phase when I was fleshing out the main navigation elements for the production version of the app.

 To be accepted into the Windows OS, your app is expected to be fully functional at very small sizes so the layout needs to be flexible and responsive.
 Here is portion of a spec I wrote to help minimise our UI when there was very little vertical space.

-As Windows move towards a more modern UI style, we were involved in the process of developing new UI design patterns and showcasing them in our app.
-Since a big focus for us was to make Paint friendlier and more in line with apps that younger generations use, we saw this as a big opportunity to have an influence on the design plans for Windows apps.
-This involved a new file operations system that I designed and which is now being taken up by other apps in the Windows eco system.
+As part of Microsoft's shift towards a more modern UI style, we became involved in the process of developing new UI patterns and showcasing them in our app.
+Since a big focus for us was to make Paint friendlier and more in line with apps that younger generations use, we saw this as a big opportunity to have an influence on the overall Windows design.
+One of these is a new file operations system that I designed, which is now being taken up by other apps in the Windows eco system.
 In May 2017, many of these new styles and patterns will be revealed.